What is a Self-Directed IRA LLC?

 The following example illustrates the powerful advantage of tax-deferred contributions and compounding through a Traditional IRA versus making contributions to a taxable account

 Joe is 40 years old and makes a $5,000 contribution to an IRA.
 Joe is in a 30% federal income tax bracket.
 Joe invests his IRA funds and receives a 6% average annual return.
 When Joe retires at age 70, his $5,000 contribution would be worth $21, 609.71.
 If Joe invested the $5,000 personally, the account would only be worth $14,033.97.

 Did You Know?

-When you choose to invest with a Self-Directed IRA, it’s critical to know the rules that govern them so you don’t violate the laws.
-There are so many investment options and ways to get your funds to work for you – real estate, cryptocurrency, traditional investments, alternative investments.
+When investing with a Self-Directed IRA, it is critical to know the rules that govern them so you don’t violate any laws.
+There are multiple investment opportunities and many ways to get your funds to work for you – including real estate, cryptocurrency, traditional investments, alternative investments and more.
 Contact us today to learn more.